Soluna: 2001: Musical debut - For All Time

 The third single from the For All Time album was a Latin-influenced dance track, "Monday Mi Amor."
 It was released to radio on November 11, 2002.
 During its first week on the charts, it was among the top ten most-added tracks in the CHR/POP Category for Radio.
 The dance remix to "Monday Mi Amor" by DJ Wildlife peaked at #3 on the Billboard Hot Dance/Club Breakout Chart, which was Soluna's highest charting.

+2002–2004: Additional recordings

+During this time, Soluna had been writing and recording tracks for a second album, which was to be a Spanish language disc.